speakeasy-api/openapi-reference-documentation/README.md

 ```

 [//]: # "TODO: once we support optional method level security add an example for that here as well"

-Speakeasy does not support mutualTLS or HTTP digest security types.

 ### Tags